Our Targets to Be Met by 2030

 We Are Also Aiming to …

 … increase the availability and affordability of our pharmaceutical products in LMICs.
 We will pursue programs for fair pricing and affordability for patients.

 .… continue our cooperation with the World Health Organization (WHO) to fight tropical diseases such as African sleeping sickness and Chagas disease, which typically hit the lowest levels of the income pyramid hardest.

 We have been actively combating tropical diseases for many years already.
 For example, we provide two of our active ingredients against African sleeping sickness and Chagas disease, which is prevalent in Latin America, free of charge to the WHO.
 We also support programs for the control of diseases such as malaria, dengue and the Zika virus which are transmitted by disease vectors such as mosquitoes.

 ... establish sustainable production and the transition to circular options in our Consumer Health Division to reduce, recycle, reuse and replace.

 We collaborate with partners to increase impact

 Now, more than ever before, progress cannot be achieved without partnerships.
 As such, we are actively collaborating with NGOs, governments, and other public and private organizations, such as the Bill and Melinda Gates Foundation, Access Accelerated and the Antimicrobial Resistance Action Fund, to extend our reach and impact.
-Going forward, we will look to broaden and deepen partnerships with like-minded organizations as we pursue our vision.
+Going forward, we will look to broaden and deepen partnerships with like-minded organizations as we pursue our mission.

 We Are Reducing Our Ecological Footprint